+This post is all about Breastfeeding in Public and extended breastfeeding!
 With more and more women breastfeeding, it’s common to see women breastfeeding in public.
 There seems to be quite a divide between women on breastfeeding because it’s just not possible for all women to breastfeed for many reasons, whether they have to go back to work or their child suffers from food allergies.

 *This post includes my affiliate links.

 Some women also find it painful.
 I know I did at the beginning!
-We should all understand that most everyone does the best they can when it comes to the care of their children.
+We should all understand that almost everyone does the best they can when it comes to the care of their children.
 I needed a breast pump to help me and I was so thankful I had one!
 I recommend putting a breast pump on your baby registry!

 I’ve been hearing a lot of controversy around breastfeeding recently.
 A waitress in Texas recently offended a breastfeeding mother by trying to cover her boobs and baby with a napkin!